 We remain focused on restoring profitability and generating positive cash flow.
 On June 23, 2011, we announced a restructuring of our U.S. operations and elimination of 98 workforce positions.
 The strategic move impacted 64 employees, or approximately 20% of headquarters-based workers, and 34 other open positions.
-The restructuring is expected to provide approximately \$12.0 million in savings on an annualized basis, including significant operating expense reductions across virtually every area of the company.
+The restructuring is expected to provide approximately \$12.0 million in savings on an annualized basis, including significant operating expense reductions across virtually every area of the Company.
+The restructuring and cost reduction initiatives implemented during the second quarter of 2011 helped to reduce our loss from operations for the three months ended September 30, 2011 by \$2.7 million as compared to the three months ended June 30, 2011.
+Our gross profit for the three months ended September 30, 2011 remained relatively unchanged as compared to the three months ended June 30, 2011, despite a slight decrease in net sales for comparative periods.
+Our sales and administrative expenses for the third quarter 2011 decreased by \$2.4 million as compared to the second quarter 2011.
+Such encouraging results indicate that we have made strong progress toward achieving our projected savings.

 We continue to expand internationally and, in January 2011, began selling products in Mexico.
 We have office locations in both Guadalajara and Mexico City, as well as a distribution center located in Monterrey.
-In addition, in June 2011, we expanded our business to four central and eastern European countries - the Czech Republic, Estonia, Finland, and the Republic of Ireland.
+In addition, in June 2011, we expanded our business to four European countries - the Czech Republic, Estonia, Finland, and the Republic of Ireland.
 We believe these expansions are important for our long-term goals.